KenYeoKP/mystuff/2-SPSS-KMeans/readme.md

 ![](data.png)

-Clustering was carried out using the K-Means module in SPSS to identify clusters or combinations of hotel facilities preferred by travellers.
-For instance, were all six facilities, namely Casino, Spa, Free internet, Gym, Pool, and Tennis court, important to travellers?
-If not, what combinations of facilities were important to them?
+Clustering was performed using the K-Means module in SPSS to identify combinations of hotel facilities preferred by travelers.
+It was aimed to determine whether all six facilities—Casino, Spa, Free Internet, Gym, Pool, and Tennis Court—were important to travelers, or if certain combinations of facilities held more significance.

-K-Means using SPSS is easy.
-It allows the user to determine the size of clusters according to one’s whims and fancies.
-Whether each determination makes sense or not, I am not sure.
-So I ran the program, setting cluster sizes from 2 to 7 and results started getting meaningless as cluster sizes increased.
-Adopting Occam’s razor principle in problem-solving whereby when two competing analyses provide the same outcome, the simpler analytical model should be adopted.
-Hence, the output from the three clusters analysis was adopted.
+SPSS excels in allowing users to easily analyze the results of different cluster sizes.
+However, the meaningfulness of each determination can vary.
+I ran the program with cluster sizes ranging from 2 to 7, and noticed that the results became less meaningful as the number of clusters increased.
+By applying Occam's razor—the principle that the simplest solution is often the best—I decided to use the output from the three-cluster analysis, as it provided the most interpretable and practical results.

 ![](kmeansoutput.png)
-### Sometimes, it is the ‘not so obvious’
+### Sometimes, it is the ‘not so obvious’ insights that matter
-We often look at the obvious, such as what pairs well together – spa and casino, spa and gym, spa and others.
-Then, a further look at the result revealed that most travellers did not consider a tennis court a must-have.
+We often focus at the obvious combinations, such as spa and casino, spa and gym, or spa and other amenities.
+However, a deeper look at the results revealed that most travellers did not consider a tennis court a must-have.
 So, what would you do with this finding?

 <a style="font-weight:bold" href="https://KenYeoKP.github.io">Return to posts and repositories</a>